 Booster strives to be an active owner.
-We aim to engage with companies and exercise proxy votes, where possible.
+Where possible we engage with companies and exercise proxy votes.
 Please refer to our approach to Stewardship for more information.

 We partner with external managers to manage parts of Booster portfolios.
 These external managers may engage with companies and exercise proxy votes on our behalf.
 We prioritise having a good relationship and regular interactions with our external managers and will influence their engagement activities when appropriate and within our power to do so.